luapower/glue/glue.md

 `super.__call`.
 This simple object model has the following qualities:

-  * the implementation is only 4 LOC (not a typo) and can thus be copy-pasted into your module to avoid a dependency on the glue library.
+  * the implementation is only 4 LOC (not a typo) and can thus be copy-pasted into any module to avoid a dependency on the glue library.
   * procedural instantiation with `t(...)` which calls `t:__call(...)`.
   * small memory footprint (3 table slots and no additional tables).
   * subclassing from instances is allowed (prototype-based inheritance).